michaeljyoussef/EcoSight/README.md

 # EcoSight
-Project for NotUniversity Hacks.
+EcoSight was a project for NotUniversity Hacks.
 Note that this repository does not include the web application.